TobiPeterG/terraform-provider-nautobot/README.md

 There are a few make targets you can leverage:

 - `make install`: To compile the provider.
-- `go generate ./...`: To generate or update documentation.
+- `make docs-gen`: To generate or update documentation.
 - `make local`: Test local version of the provider.
 - `make testacc`: To run the full suite of Acceptance tests.

-_Note:_ Acceptance tests create real resources, and often cost money to run.
+_Note:_ Acceptance tests create real resources, and cost money to run.

 ```sh
 $ make testacc